Arkansas Court Records

 Clerk’s Office: (479) 582-9803

 Requesters are expected to collect the basic information needed to facilitate the record search.
 Required information may include case number, debtor’s name, filing date, and status of the case.
-Those who do not have this information may use the Multiple Court Voice Case Information System (McVCIS) to get them.
-The system allows callers to most limited case information by dialing 1-866-222-8029 (toll-free).
-In addition to the aforementioned information, call-in requesters may also obtain the relevant chapter, last four digits of social security number, nature of the case, asset information, debtor’s attorney, as well as the date of discharge and status of the case.
+Those who do not have this information may use the Multiple Court Voice Case Information System (McVCIS) to get it.
+The system allows callers to access the most limited case information by dialing (866) 222-8029 (toll-free).
+In addition to the aforementioned information, call-in requesters may also obtain the relevant chapter, the last four digits of the social security number, nature of the case, asset information, debtor’s attorney, as well as the date of discharge and status of the case.
 Callers may even discover the judge and trustee assigned to a case and other basic case information.

 After gathering all required details, requesters should visit the clerk’s office in the courthouse where the case was filed.
 Both courthouses in Little Rock and Fayette have PACER public access terminals where visitors may view and copy bankruptcy records without staff help.
 PACER is short for Public Access to Court Electronic Records and is a nationwide system used to access various types of federal records including bankruptcy records.